BYOD Challenges and How to Tackle Them

 Enterprise Mobility Management (EMM), on the other hand, is data-oriented.
 That is, it focuses not only on securing the mobile devices alone but also on the ‘sensitive enterprise data’ being accessed using them.
 Therefore it helps enterprises decide ‘who accesses what data from where’.
 The goal was to bring further management to employees’ devices and apps they use in them and to set any restrictions necessary for the overall protection of your enterprise data.

 Doing away with BYOD is simply not possible considering the reputation it has made for itself in the IT industry.
 But this doesn’t necessarily mean you have to compromise on your network’s security either.
-Therefore use Enterprise Mobility Management (EMM) platform alongside BYOD and successfully counter the security threats posed by this technology.
+Therefore use Enterprise Mobility Management (EMM) platform alongside BYOD and successfully counter the web security threats posed by this technology.